stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # Initial Comments

 ## Corona Virus
-- Coronaviruses are zoonotic viruses (means transmitted between animals and people).
+- Coronaviruses are zoonotic viruses (transmitted between animals and people).
-- Symptoms include from fever, cough, respiratory symptoms, and breathing difficulties.
+- Symptoms include: fever, cough, respiratory symptoms, and breathing difficulties.
 - In severe cases, it can cause pneumonia, severe acute respiratory syndrome (SARS), kidney failure and even death.
-- Coronaviruses are also asymptomatic, means a person can be a carrier for the infection but experiences no symptoms
+- Coronaviruses are also asymptomatic, meaning a person can be a carrier of the infection but experience no symptoms.

 ## Novel coronavirus (nCoV)
 - A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.